Education Research Current Organisation and Cooperation NL

 What?

 This is a rigorous two-year Masters programme aimed at developing student’s skills in scientific research.
 Students can expect to learn a range of skills to achieve this: from knowledge of earth systems and climate change, to technical skills in programming and GIS, to developing research proposals and conducting research in the fields of their interests, and to an understanding of how this research can be applied within wider contexts of economics and policy making.
-Through an international fieldwork in the first year, you learn to apply your skills to real-world challenges and to work with local communities.
+Through fieldwork in Spain in the first year, you learn to apply your skills to real-world challenges and to work with local communities.
 The opportunity to specialise in the second year deepens applied knowledge within one of the streams.

 For whom?